MudroadWhite/New-Principia/notes/tactics.md

 Since we don't always need to go through the full routine, we're only requiring that
 - Tactics above are **allowed** to use, when they are the necessary preparations to perform a custom Ltac.

-## Debugging the proof
+## 9. Debugging the proof
 It happens that users might want to check the proofs in more detail.
 How to debug the proof is completely personal for completely personal purposes, but there are some tactics I commonly use:
 - `simpl` to simplify a hypothesis
 - `Close Scope`/`Open Scope` to enable specific notations
-- `pose proof` another theorem to see how it looks like
+- `pose proof` another theorem to see how it looks like originally